Installing & Setting up the Symfony FrameworkEdit this page

 update or replace compromised dependencies as soon as possible.
 The security

-check is done locally by cloning the public PHP security advisories database,
+check is done locally by fetching the public PHP security advisories database,

 composer.lock file is not sent on the network.

-any of your dependencies is affected by a known security vulnerability.
+your dependencies is affected by a known security vulnerability.
+This way you

-This way you can add it to your project build process and your continuous
+can add it to your project build process and your continuous integration

 By default, the command that creates new Symfony applications uses the latest